anon4445/bengali_whisper/README.md

-# Bengali-Whisper: A Transformer-Based Efficient Framework for Automatic Bengali Speech Recognition
+# Bengali-Whisper:Efficient Adaptation of Trasnformer Architecture for Bengali Speech Recognition

-This repository contains the code and resources to reproduce the experiments presented in the paper "Bengali-Whisper: A Transformer-Based Efficient Framework for Automatic Bengali Speech Recognition".
+This repository contains the code and resources to reproduce the experiments presented in the paper "Bengali-Whisper: Efficient Adaptation of Trasnformer Architecture for Bengali
+Speech Recognition".

 ## Reproduce the experiment: